Is your home being acquired for the Minot flood control project?

 There are specific qualifications for the types of homes you can purchase with this program such as a purchase price of less than $271,164, meeting HUD Housing Quality Standards (HQS), and meeting energy-efficiency requirements.
 To help ensure you are looking at homes that qualify, it is recommended that you work with a licensed real estate agent.

 4. Finalize your purchase through the program and close!

 Once you have a fully executed Purchase Contract, our lenders will work with the Disaster Recovery Office to complete the process to ensure the home qualifies, finalize your mortgage with NDHFA, determine final incentive amounts and, finally, schedule your closing date!

-For more information on the incentive program and the qualifications for participants, you can check out the program booklet here or visit https://www.ndhfa.org/Homeownership/MinotIncentive.aspx.
+For more information on the incentive program and the qualifications for participants, visit https://www.ndhfa.org/Homeownership/MinotIncentive.aspx.

 * Rates and loan approval are dependent on credit and underwriting factors.
 Terms, conditions and restrictions may apply and are subject to change.